Drag

 If you struggle with social anxiety, you may have a fear of being judged or feeling embarrassed during interactions with others.
 We know how painful it can be to have thoughts like, “OMG I can’t believe I said that!” or “I was so awkward at that dinner!” and you’re certainly not alone in your struggles.
 So many people have a tough time in social situations, so we’ve got tips and tools to help give you a quick confidence boost.

 • Begin to notice unhelpful thoughts.
 The next time you find yourself thinking an unhelpful thought like, “Everyone at the party is going to think I’m such a loser” take a moment to pause and challenge this narrative.
-Is this thought based on facts?
-Is there another perspective that you haven't considered?
-How likely is the worst-case scenario that you’re imagining?
-And what would you say to support a friend who is experiencing this thought?
+Ask yourself things like, is this thought based on facts?
+Is there another perspective that I haven't considered?
+How likely is the worst-case scenario that I am thinking about?
+And what would I say to support a friend who is experiencing this thought?
 You can actually teach yourself to reframe this thought into a more helpful one like, “My friend invited me to this party because she wants me here and we always end up having a fun time together, even if I’m a little uncomfortable at first.”

 • Set small, realistic goals.
 If you’re someone who experiences social anxiety, going to a huge, loud party might feel super overwhelming.
 So why not start by socializing in a way that feels less intimidating, like grabbing a cup of coffee with a couple of close friends?
 Maybe you could put yourself out there by introducing yourself to one new person in class or at the office?
 Or you could join a community group or try a new hobby.
 Give yourself permission to connect with others in a way that feels right for you.

 • Practice breathing exercises.
 A simple way to get in touch with the breath and calm down quickly is to use a tool called box breathing.
 To practice box breathing, imagine a box that has four sides.
 Now inhale across one side of the “box” for four seconds, hold your breath for four seconds, and then release your breath for four seconds, hold for four seconds, and then repeat this four times again.
-You can use the visualization of the box to help you.
+You can use the visualization of the box to help you feel more grounded and relaxed.
 You can also download a meditation app or go on YouTube if you want a more guided experience.

-• Start a journaling practice.
+• Practice journaling.
 Gift yourself a notebook and pen and grant permission to vent away!
 Jot down any worries or fears that may come up surrounding socializing.
 Try to make this a regular habit, knowing you can turn to the page anytime you’re feeling stressed.

 • Build healthy habits.
 Eating nourishing meals, getting enough sleep, and adding movement into your day can make a big difference in how you feel and can even reduce anxiety.
 Make time for activities that make you feel calm, like taking a bath, spending time in nature, doing a creative project, or reading a book.